lockenkoepflein/CODIBurp/codeofconduct.md

 ## Präambel/Preamble

 Ich, die Entwicklerin dieser Burp Suite-Erweiterung, verpflichte mich, die Nutzung dieser Software auf ethische und legale Weise zu fördern.
 Dieser Verhaltenskodex legt die Standards für die Nutzung der Erweiterung fest und betont die Bedeutung einer verantwortungsvollen und respektvollen Nutzung.
-Nutzer der Erweiterung sind dazu verpflichtet, sie ausschließlich für legale Zwecke zu verwenden.<br>
+Nutzer der Erweiterung sind dazu verpflichtet, sie ausschließlich für legale Zwecke zu verwenden.<br><br>
 I, the developer of this Burp Suite extension, am committed to promoting the use of this software in an ethical and legal manner.
 This code of conduct sets the standards for the use of the extension and emphasizes the importance of responsible and respectful use.
 Users of the extension are obliged to use it exclusively for legal purposes.

-## Standards für die Nutzung
+## Standards for use/Standards für die Nutzung

+Examples of acceptable use:

+- **Security Research and Penetration Testing**: Using the extension to identify and remediate vulnerabilities in your own systems or with explicit permission from the owner of the systems.
+- **Educational purposes**: Use the extension for learning and teaching purposes to promote understanding of security technologies.

+Examples of unacceptable use:

+- **Unauthorized access**: Using the extension to intrude into systems without explicit permission.
+- **Data tampering or theft**: Using the extension to manipulate, steal, or delete data without permission.
+- **Service Disruption**: Use the extension to disrupt or disable services or networks.
+- **Illegal Activities**: Any use of the Extension that violates applicable laws and regulations.

 Beispiele für akzeptable Nutzung: